 Did you know?

-● Geraniums are natively from southern Africa but it is said that some species of the flower originated from New Zealand, Australia, and the Middle East as well.
+- Geraniums are natively from southern Africa, but some also say some flower species are from New Zealand, Australia, and the Middle East.

-● They can easily be found in the wild flora.
+- We can easily find them in the wild flora.

-● They are famous for their sweet scent which they release when their leaves are touched.
+- They are famous for their sweet scent, which they release when we touch their leaves.

-These flower products can be eaten and are used for various culinary purposes.
-Be it in a cream or tea or essential oil, they are popularly used by people in their kitchens.
-One of the reasons behind its popularity can also be the fact that its such strong-spirited herb.
+These flower products are tremendous, and we can consume and even use them for various culinary purposes.
+So be it in a cream or tea or essential oil, they are friendly materials in the kitchens.
+But, of course, one of the reasons behind its popularity can also be the fact that it’s such a strong-spirited herb.

-Even if it is handled roughly or the soil quality is poor, these herbs grow beautifully spreading their enchanting smell.
-Though, it should be noted that not all types of geranium are edible.
-So, before bringing it to the kitchen table to make sure that the type of geranium you are using is actually edible and not harmful for you or your loved ones.
+Even if handled roughly or the soil quality is poor, these herbs grow beautifully, spreading their enchanting smell.
+First, though, we should still remember that not all types of geranium are edible.
+So, before bringing it to the kitchen table, make sure that the kind of geranium you are using is edible and not harmful for you or your loved ones.

 How can you use this herb?

-It is advised that you use this herb right when it’s fresh as it does not dry well.
-Hence, it would be more beneficial if you use it fresh in your tea, oil base or any kind of cream that you are preparing and add a little charm to it.
+It is better that you use this herb right when it’s fresh and does not dry well.
+Hence, it would be more beneficial to use it fresh in your tea, oil base, or any cream you prepare and add a little charm.

-As mentioned earlier, you can the geranium flowers to make tea as well.
+As mentioned earlier, you can use geranium flowers to make tea as well.
 The process to make it quite simple.
-First of all, pick the leaves and flowers of geranium in half of the amount of tea you are going to make.
-Fill the rest portion with water.
+First of all, pick the leaves and flowers of geranium in half of the amount of tea you will make.
+Next, fill the rest portion with water.
 Boil the water for about 5-10 minutes.
 Let it rest for a couple of minutes and then strain.
 Your tea is now ready.
 You can add a teaspoon of honey to the tea if you prefer your drinks sweeter.

-Herbs are popular for being used as essential oils.
-Geranium in itself is a quite useful herb that can be used to heal a lot of skincare problems.
+Herbs are famous for being functional as essential oils.
+Geranium in itself is a pretty valuable herb to heal a lot of skincare problems.
 To use it effectively, you should dilute the geranium essential oil properly with a maximum concentration of 2% only.
-For the dilution itself, you can use any cream base you prefer or simply use extra virgin olive oil or sweet almond oil.
+You can use any cream base you prefer or use extra virgin olive oil or sweet almond oil for the dilution itself.

-The geranium flowers are often used to decorate iced food like cakes and pastries.
-This has a dual benefit as the flowers not only add to the beauty and appearance of the dish but also give off a sweet scent that captivates the diner’s senses.
-Alternatively, they are also used in iced teas or juices as a decoration.
+The geranium flowers are often valuable for decorating iced food like cakes and pastries.
+These virtues have a dual benefit as the flowers add to the beauty and appearance of the dish and give off a sweet scent that captivates the diner’s senses.
+Alternatively, they are also worthwhile for iced teas or juices as a decoration.

-Not only is this herb edible but it also has a unique taste that can contribute fantastically to your dish.
-If you are preparing a savory dough then you can add a couple of its leaves to have a nice unique flavor.
-This trick works the best with pancakes, sponge cakes or scones.
+Not only is this herb edible, but it also has a unique taste that can contribute immensely to your dish.
+For example, if you prepare the savory dough, you can add a few leaves to have a nice unique flavor.
+This trick works the best with pancakes, sponge cakes, or scones.
 Also, you can use the fresh herb leaves with softened butter to give it a delicious flavor.

-Other than the general uses of geranium in the kitchens and gardens, these amazing herbs also have many health benefits.
-Some of which are mentioned below:
+Other than the general uses of geranium in kitchens and gardens, these amazing herbs also have many health benefits.
+Some of which are as follows:

-This herb contains organic compounds that have a soothing effect on the nervous system which can positively affect your endocrine system and help balance out the hormones that are responsible for stress and anxiety.
+This herb contains organic compounds that have a soothing effect on the nervous system, positively affecting your endocrine system, and help balance out the hormones responsible for stress and anxiety.
 For generations, people have been brewing their tea to gain these soothing effects and reduce their stress.

-If you are suffering from a chronic disease or migraines then the analgesic property of germanium can really help you out.
-IT is a traditional remedy used to cure headaches and pain of other injuries.
+If you suffer from a chronic disease or migraines, then germanium’s analgesic property can help you out.
+It is a traditional remedy and valuable to cure headaches and pain of other injuries.
 Research proves that this herb is capable of releasing endorphins and positively affective pain from injuries or diseases.
-Though it should be noted that this herb is in no way a replacement for permanent prescribed pain relief medicines.
+However, we need to remember that this herb is in no way a replacement for permanently prescribed pain relief medicines.

-Germanium can boost up your immunity system by strengthening your body’s defense system and making it stronger to fight against infections and diseases.
-The antimicrobial properties of the herb prevent pathogens from negatively affecting your body.
+Germanium can boost your immunity by strengthening your body’s defense system and making it vital to fight against infections and diseases.
+In addition, the antimicrobial properties of the herb prevent pathogens from negatively affecting your body.

 Due to its diuretic properties, geranium can be helpful for the kidneys’ health.
 It can stimulate urination and help eliminate toxins and excess salts from the body without stressing the kidneys.
 It is considered a safe option for diabetic patients as well.

-Although, geraniums are famous for being fragrant flowers, you should also remember that their benefits are not just limited to their beauty and fragrance.
-They can also be helpful in keeping up your good health and be helpful in curing various diseases and injuries.
+Although geraniums are famous for fragrant flowers, you should also remember that their benefits are not just their beauty and fragrance.
+They can also help keep up your good health and help cure various diseases and injuries.
+Also, read this.